 The next step is to decide what qualifications you need.
 All qualifications are issued by a national governing body and overseen by the ISIA (International Ski Instructors Association).
 The most popular systems are:

-While there are subtle differences between them, most ISIA qualification systems are relatively similar, consisting of four certification levels, and all offer international employment prospects.
+While there are subtle differences between them, most ISIA qualification systems are relatively similar, consisting of three or four certification levels, and all offer international employment prospects.
 Each system will carry more clout in its own country, and each level of certification will open more doors.

 The system that is best for you will depend on your goals.
 Our best advice is to focus on where you want to work in the long run and do their qualification.
 If you’re not sure, then focus on where you want to train and do that country’s qualification.
 CSIA/CASI is generally better recognised in North America, while BASI is generally a better option for Europe.